cocococozou/dmvstb.github.io/Annie_final.md

   ggplot(aes(x = gender, y= dmage, fill=gender)) +
   geom_boxplot()+
   labs(
+    x = "gender",
-    x = "the age of people with diabetes", y = "gender"
+    y = "the age of people with diabetes"
   )+
   ggtitle('The age of people with diabetes(Male VS Female)')